johndaskovsky/moka-mrp/public_html/wp-content/plugins/mokamrp/readme.txt

 [Questions?
 Post in the forum.](http://wordpress.org/support/plugin/classdex)

 Written for yoga studios and other educational facilities that are focused on registration based classes.
-ClassDex is a robust system that brings together student contact information, class details, class registration, payment tracking, and basic accounting reports.
+MokaMRP is a robust system that brings together student contact information, class details, class registration, payment tracking, and basic accounting reports.
 Integration with Mailchimp automatically sends student emails to a mailing list.
 Integration with Cart66 enables easy online registration and payment for classes.